rodders99/rodders99.github.io/content/projects/homeassistant-health-dashboard-pt2/homeassistant_health_dashboard2.md

 - Categories (Food, Symptom etc.)
 - Additional Information (Detailed food info etc.)

 I've collected over 12,000 rows of data which is more than enough to use as a dataset for a predictive model and expect some reasonable results.
 What also helps is now knowing my what my triggers are, I'll be able to compare it to the output from the ML Model.
-About 80% of this data was readings from a [https://en.wikipedia.org/wiki/Continuous_glucose_monitor](CGM), which were later discounted as irrelevant (this was one of ChatGPTs suggestions that proved pointless)
+About 80% of this data was readings from a [CMG](https://en.wikipedia.org/wiki/Continuous_glucose_monitor), which were later discounted as irrelevant (this was one of ChatGPTs suggestions that proved pointless)

 ### Over-engineering a simple data collection problem?

-I already knew a paper method of recording would not work for me, I've tried it before and while I'm a big fan of analog, as a recording methodology goes, it's a bit shit.
+I already knew a paper method of recording would not work for me, I've tried it before and while I'm a big fan of analog, but as a recording methodology for data analysis goes, it's a bit shit.

 So I flexed my considerable experience with Home Assistant to develop a Home Assistant dashboard page specific to tracking food / fluid consumption, health indicators and symptoms.